avaneev/biteopt/README.md

 ## Comparison ##

-This "black-box" optimization algorithm was tested on 450+ 1-10 dimensional optimization problems and performed well, and it successfully solves even 600-dimensional test problems found in some textbooks.
+This "black-box" optimization method was tested on 450+ 1-14 dimensional optimization problems and performed well, and it successfully solves even 600-dimensional test problems found in some textbooks.
 But the main focus of the method is to provide fast solutions for computationally expensive